hmemcpy/Mvid.Fody/README.md

 ### Usage

-Add the following definition to your code (typically, `AssemblyInfo.cs`):
+Add the following declaration to your code (typically, `AssemblyInfo.cs`):

     [assembly: Mvid("your-guid-string)"]

+Note: the GUID string can be in any format that is supported by [`Guid.Parse`](https://msdn.microsoft.com/en-us/library/system.guid.parse.aspx).

-The compiled assembly will have an MVID value of the specified Guid.
+The compiled assembly will have an MVID value of the specified GUID, and the custom `MvidAttribute` will be removed from the assembly.

 ## Icon